About Singulair (Montelukast)

 What drugs cannot be taken, however, other than montelukast?

 If your asthma symptoms worsen after taking aspirin, avoid taking aspirin or other NSAIDs (nonsteroidal anti-inflammatory drugs) while taking montelukast.
-NSAIDs include ibuprofen (adovir, motorin), naproxen (aribu), celecoxib, diclofenac, indomethacin, and meroxicamu.
+NSAIDs include ibuprofen (adovir, motoring), naproxen (Karibu), celecoxib, diclofenac, indomethacin, and meloxicam.

 Reviews of Singulair (Montelukast)